SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/00-Database-Overview.md

 ) ENGINE=InnoDB AUTO_INCREMENT=128 DEFAULT CHARSET=utf8;

-/\*!40000 ALTER TABLE `projects` DISABLE KEYS \*/;
+/*!40000 ALTER TABLE `projects` DISABLE KEYS */;
 INSERT INTO `projects` (`project_id`, `name`, `description`, `start_date`, `end_date`) VALUES
 	(1, 'Classic Vest', 'Research, design and development of Classic Vest.
-Light-weight, wind-resistant, packs to fit into a pocket.', '2003-06-01 00:00:00.000000', NULL), (2, 'Cycling Cap', 'Research, design and development of Cycling Cap.
+Light-weight, wind-resistant, packs to fit into a pocket.', '2002-08-13 01:00:00.000000', NULL), (2, 'Cycling Cap', 'Research, design and development of Cycling Cap.
 Traditional style with a flip-up brim; one-size fits all.', '2001-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (3, 'Full-Finger Gloves', 'Research, design and development of Full-Finger Gloves.
 Synthetic palm, flexible knuckles, breathable mesh upper.
 Worn by the AWC team riders.', '2002-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (4, 'Half-Finger Gloves', 'Research, design and development of Half-Finger Gloves.
 Full padding, improved finger flex, durable palm, adjustable closure.', '2002-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (5, 'HL Mountain Frame', 'Research, design and development of HL Mountain Frame.
 Each frame is hand-crafted in our Bothell facility to the optimum diameter and wall-thickness required of a premium mountain frame.
 The heat-treated welded aluminum frame has a larger diameter tube that absorbs the bumps.', '2001-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (6, 'HL Road Frame', 'Research, design and development of HL Road Frame.
 Our lightest and best quality aluminum frame made from the newest alloy; it is welded and heat-treated for strength.
 Our innovative design results in maximum comfort and performance.', '1998-05-02 00:00:00.000000', '2003-06-01 00:00:00.000000'), (7, 'HL Touring Frame', 'Research, design and development of HL Touring Frame.
 The HL aluminum frame is custom-shaped for both good looks and strength; it will withstand the most rigorous challenges of daily riding.
-Men''s version.', '2005-05-16 16:34:00.000000', NULL), (8, 'LL Mountain Frame', 'Research, design and development of LL Mountain Frame.
+Men\'s version.', '2005-05-16 16:34:00.000000', NULL), (8, 'LL Mountain Frame', 'Research, design and development of LL Mountain Frame.
 Our best value utilizing the same, ground-breaking frame technology as the ML aluminum frame.', '2002-11-20 09:57:00.000000', '2003-06-01 00:00:00.000000'), (9, 'LL Road Frame', 'Research, design and development of LL Road Frame.
 The LL Frame provides a safe comfortable ride, while offering superior bump absorption in a value-priced aluminum frame.', '2001-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (10, 'LL Touring Frame', 'Research, design and development of LL Touring Frame.
 Lightweight butted aluminum frame provides a more upright riding position for a trip around town.
 Our ground-breaking design provides optimum comfort.', '2005-05-16 16:34:00.000000', NULL), (11, 'Long-Sleeve Logo Jersey', 'Research, design and development of Long-Sleeve Logo Jersey.
-Unisex long-sleeve AWC logo microfiber cycling jersey', '2001-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (12, 'Men''s Bib-Shorts', 'Research, design and development of Men''s Bib-Shorts.
+Unisex long-sleeve AWC logo microfiber cycling jersey', '2001-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (12, 'Men\'s Bib-Shorts', 'Research, design and development of Men\'s Bib-Shorts.
 Designed for the AWC team with stay-put straps, moisture-control, chamois padding, and leg grippers.', '2002-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (19, 'Mountain-100', 'Research, design and development of Mountain-100.
 Top-of-the-line competition mountain bike.
 Performance-enhancing options include the innovative HL Frame, super-smooth front suspension, and traction for all terrain.', '2001-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'), (20, 'Mountain-200', 'Research, design and development of Mountain-200.
 Serious back-country riding.
 Perfect for all levels of competition.
 Uses the same HL Frame as the Mountain-100.', '2002-06-01 00:00:00.000000', '2004-03-11 10:32:00.000000'), (21, 'Mountain-300', 'Research, design and development of Mountain-300.
 For true trail addicts.
 An extremely durable bike that will go anywhere and keep you in control on challenging terrain - without breaking your budget.', '2002-06-01 00:00:00.000000', '2003-06-01 00:00:00.000000'),